What Is a Bitcoin Payment Service?

 In a nutshell, bitcoin payment services, or bitcoin merchant services, enable merchants and businesses to receive payments in bitcoins from individuals for the goods and services being sold or delivered.

 It works similarly to the processing of a standard credit or debit card payment service, with some specifics to bitcoins.

-In both cases (the in-store swipe machine or the online web portal), a payment service system works behind the scenes and enables authentication and processing of your credit card for making the payment.
+A payment service system works behind the scenes in both cases (the in-store swipe machine and the online web portal) to enable authentication and processing of your credit card for payment.
 The payment service takes care of securely recording and transmitting necessary details of the payment, authenticating the credentials, enabling the transfer of money from your account to Walmart’s, and issuing a confirmation to all the involved stakeholders.

 How Does Bitcoin Payment Service Work?

-All popular bitcoin payment services offer multiple mediums for merchants to accept bitcoin payments.
-They include solutions for various platforms, like integration with e-commerce platforms like Shopify, PrestaShop, and Magento; for payment through in-store point-of-sale (POS) systems, like Soft Touch and DC POS; and for direct payments from within the popular billing and accounting solutions, like Host Bill and Invoice Ninja.
+All popular bitcoin payment services offer multiple methods for merchants to accept bitcoin payments.
+They include solutions for various platforms, like integration with e-commerce platforms like Shopify, PrestaShop, and Magento; payment through in-store point-of-sale (POS) systems, like Soft Touch and DC POS; and direct payments from within popular billing and accounting solutions, like Host Bill and Invoice Ninja.

-One can also find solutions for accepting donations in bitcoins through such services, which include integration with donor services like NationBuilder and Targeted Victory.
-App developers can find ready-made functions and code libraries in Android SDK and iOS SDK, and in programming languages like Java, Perl, and PHP, which enable them to accept bitcoin payments through their apps and portals.
+One can also find solutions for accepting donations in bitcoin through such services, which include integration with donor services like NationBuilder and Targeted Victory.
+App developers can find ready-made functions and code libraries in the Android SDK and iOS SDK and in programming languages like Java, Perl, and PHP, which enable them to accept bitcoin payments through their apps and portals.